 Already discussed in context of CE – to be investigated in next round of CE10.

-Revisit: Report results on BMS, if possible before end of meeting
+No results on BMS were available.

 JVET-K0258 CE10-related: OBMC complexity reduction and parallel blending [C.-C. Chen, C.-W. Hsu, Y.-W. Huang, S.-M. Lei (MediaTek)]

 Two aspects about overlapped block motion compensation (OBMC) are proposed.
 The first is to perform data reuse to achieve lossless runtime reduction for original JEM-based OBMC.
 The second is to replace sequential computing with parallel computing for original JEM-based OBMC sample blending process.
 For the first aspect, when OBMC is enabled additionally, the reductions of encoder runtime are 9% for RA VTM-1.0, 10% for LB VTM-1.0, 2% for RA BMS-1.0, and 3% for LB BMS-1.0; the savings of decoder runtime are 12% for RA VTM-1.0, 12% for LB VTM-1.0, 5% for RA BMS-1.0, and 5% for LB BMS-1.0.
 The proposed parallel blending has no noticeable BD-rate change or run time change.